 Provides emergency assistance to families and seniors in the Tyler Mountain/Cross Lanes areas of Kanawha and Putnam counties.
 The focus is on those who, because of illness, catastrophe, unemployment, or related situations, cannot provide for themselves.
 Provide basic needs (i.e. food, shelter, utilities, medicines, etc.) to assist these individuals and families in sustaining self-sufficiency.

 The USO mission is to provide morale, welfare and recreation-type services to uniformed military personnel.
 Nearly 120 USO Centers around the world.

-The state’s premier free clinic, provides medical, dental, pharmaceutical, and health education services to more than 20,000 impoverished uninsured adults.
+Medical, Dental and Prescription Assistance the state’s premier free clinic, provides medical, dental, pharmaceutical, and health education services to 19,000 uninsured/underinsured adults.
 The clinic provides diagnostics, treatment, medications, disease management, health education, and referrals with a small paid staff and over 500 medical volunteers.
 The clinic serves the working poor, the unemployed, the underemployed, the homeless, the deinstitutionalized, and many others who are unable to access care and treatment through the traditional health care system.

 Mobile Dental Unit for Rural Populations Provides access to oral health care and treatment for low-income adults in Boone, Clay and Logan counties.